 Helen Hunt Jackson was an odd choice to write one of the most popular romances of the period between the 1880s and 1920s.
 Prickly, pushy and driven, she turned to writing romantic fiction only in the hope that her work might do for the American Indians what Uncle Tom’s Cabin had done for enslaved African Americans.

-Her signature work, Ramona, was not as influential in improving the plight of Native Americans.
+Her signature work, Ramona, did not do for Native Americans what Uncle Tom’s Cabin did for African Americans.
 But it ran through countless printings, sold more than 600,000 copies and has been adapted for a variety of media, including four films.

 Helen Hunt Jackson